 - Monastery of Voronet

 - Monastery of Humor

 This morning we depart Borsa for Gura Humorului in the Moldavian region of Bucovina via the famous monasteries of Voronet and Humor.
-We first drive across a high pass in the thickly wooded Carpathians.
-The pass affords magnificent panoramas of snow covered peaks and forest valleys relieved by a patchwork of rich green fields and small villages.
 Once into Moravia we follow a small, fast flowing river through historic villages like Ciocanesti.
 Village houses here are decorated with brightly coloured painted patterns reminiscent of the stitched designs on local textiles.